 I feel an even stronger pull to share my stories and communicate in the most authentic ways possible, even if it’s online communication.
 I’m over turning a long held belief that it’s unprofessional or overly dramatic; not when you are coming from a place of authenticity.

-Below is the email that I sent last Thursday if you’re interested in reading it.
+Below is the email with my personal story if you’re interested in reading it.

 I want to share something that’s a little personal with you this week.
 Here it goes.